 All the images must have ALT attributes so that the algorithms can make out what the images stand for.
-The content of your individual web pages must be organized using appropriate HTML tags because it helps people and crawlers scan your content without having to go through individual texts.
+The content of your individual web pages must be organized using appropriate HTML tags because it helps people in the way which can make the best pratices of the devices in konalabs.com and crawlers scan your content without having to go through individual texts.

 5. NOT INCORPORATING ANALYTICS